dgrundel/nine-sixty-gs-shortcodes/README.md

 nine-sixty-gs-shortcodes
 ========================

-Adds [grid] and [clear] shortcodes for content editing convenience.
+Adds [grid] and [clear] shortcodes for content editing convenience when using the 960.gs CSS framework.

 [grid] supports three attributes: "width", "alpha", and "omega". [grid] is best used with a closing [/grid] shortcode.